Where to Stash Your Down Payment Savings

 High Yield Savings Accounts with Bonuses

-However, HYSA returns can be significantly boosted by choosing accounts that offer opening bonuses.
+HYSA returns can also be significantly boosted by choosing accounts that offer opening bonuses.
 These bonuses vary based on the average amount invested, minimum investment period and often require monthly direct deposits.
 Account opening bonuses are normally in the $150-$300 range.

 Nerdwallet.com keeps a good list of account bonuses available with a description of terms and conditions.